HenrikSamuelsson/reading-latex-beginners-guide-2ed/README.md

 - Found and staterted reading the book, that happened to be included with my Packt subpscription
 - Created this Github repository to collect notes
 - Installed TeX Live on a Windows 10 PC using an [installer](http://tug.org/texlive/acquire-netinstall.html)
+- Created a first LaTeX document and generated output.